xaaha/tldrnotes/content/connect_multiple_gh.md

 ```

 It will ask to enter your respective passphrase, and keychain will save it for you.
 Now, you don't have to enter it again.
-Or you can enter the passphrase on every pull or push.
+If you don't enter this, you might have to enter the passphrase on every pull or push.

 3. Add SSH Keys to GitHub